MaidaKosser/Point-of-Sale-System/README.md

 # Point-of-Sale-System
-User-friendly Point of Sale (POS) system built to streamline the sales process for retail businesses.
+User-friendly Point of Sale (POS) system built with Figma UI prototype and complete SRS documentation to streamline the sales process for retail businesses.